Verathagnus/Codemixed-Cyberbullying-Detection/README.md

 ## Introduction

-Codemixed Cyberbullying Detection is a machine learning project aimed at identification of the class of cyberbullying from several types in codemixed text samples.
+Codemixed Cyberbullying Detection is a machine learning project aimed at identification of the class of cyberbullying in codemixed text samples.

 ## Formal Description of Task
 Given a text sentence, classify the cyberbullying class present in the test from among 'abusive', 'age', 'gender', 'mockery', 'offensive', 'religion' and 'not_cyberbullying'